Is Kidz Possible Social Club & Developmental Play Groups right for my child?

 Welcome, you’ve come to the right place!

 Kidz Possible is so much more than a social skills group!
-Our Social Club and Developmental Play Groups help neurodiverse kids connect, learn, and grow!
-Our social clubs are designed for kids ages 5 – 17 with Autism, NVLD, ADHD, Sensory Processing Disorders, and for those who need help making friends and understanding how their behaviors affect relationships and academic outcomes.
+Our Social Club help neurodiverse kids connect, learn, and grow!
+Our social clubs are designed for kids ages 8 – 17 with Autism, NVLD, ADHD, Sensory Processing Disorders, and for those who need help making friends and understanding how their behaviors affect relationships and academic outcomes.

 At Kidz Possible, we believe that every child deserves the opportunity to learn social skills in a fun and psychologically safe environment.
 We use a strengths based approach to increase self-esteem and provide natural opportunities for developing positive, reciprocal relationships.
 Our interventions and strategies are backed by research, client-centered and rooted in experience.